rmcanany/SolidEdgeHousekeeper/README.md

 ## INSTALLATION

-There is no installation per se.
+There is no installation *per se*.
 The preferred method is to download or clone the project and compile it yourself.

 The other option is to use the latest